sunningmbzuai/sunny.github.io/_pages/about.md

 About Me
 ======
 I am a third-year PhD student in Computer Vision at MBZUAI, supervised by Professor [Le Song](https://dasongle.github.io/).
-I also work closely with Professor [Eric Xing](https://www.cs.cmu.edu/~epxing/) on the Multiscale Biological Foundation Model project (AIDO).
+I also work closely with Professor [Eric Xing](https://www.cs.cmu.edu/~epxing/) on the Multiscale Biological Foundation Model project.
 Since my second year, I have been collaborating with Eric’s group at CMU, where I also completed a three-month exchange visit during the summer.

 Prior to joining MBZUAI, I graduated with a bachelor's degree in Computer Science from the University of Science and Technology of China (USTC).